Sanji-IO/awc-iiot-demo-web-server/README.md

 # awc-iiot-demo-web-server
-This is a demo project for awc.
+This is a demo project for AWC.
 The demo server receives ThingsPro upload json data and insert data to SQL Server.

 ## Architecture
 ![Demo Architecture](https://dl.dropboxusercontent.com/u/16706203/demo-architecture.png)